 Collection of samples

 A BUCK Elite™ model Elite-1 Personal Air Sampler was used to pump air through Stainless Steel Tenax GR 60/80 Packed thermal desorption (TD) Sample Tubes (Perkin Elmer).
 The tubes were all pre-conditioned at a temperature of 300oC and a flow rate of 50ml/min helium.
 The pump was connected to a manifold allowing collection onto 4 tubes simultaneously.
-The pump was mounted at a height of 1.5m above the forest floor using a camera tripod see figure XXX for set-up of equipment.
+The pump was mounted at a height of 1.5m above the forest floor using a camera tripod see figure 1 for set-up of equipment.
 The flow rate of sampling was 500ml/min and air was sampled for 2 hours.
 As this was a preliminary study only a small number of samples were taken: 4 samples were collected in the forest and 4 samples were collected in the control walled garden area.
 The tubes were removed from the manifold and end capped immediately after sampling.
 These tubes were then loaded within 24 hours onto a Perkin Elmer Turbo Matrix 650 thermal desorption unit attached to a Perkin Elmer Clarus SQ8T GC-MS system.
 The temperature ramp for desorption was 40oC/sec up to a final temperature of 290oC with a flow rate of 50ml/min of helium.
 The tubes underwent a 2-stage desorption of 5 minutes followed by 2 minutes.
 The samples were injected into the GC-MS onto a Perkin Elmer MS-5 capillary column.
 The initial oven temperature was 50oC and the temperature of the GC oven was ramped at 20oC per minute to a final temperature of 230oC and held there for 10 minutes.
 Data was collected over the mass range 50-400amu.

+Figure 1 Collection of air sample set-up of tripod and pump in the forest.

 Data Analysis

-The data was converted to the global mzML format and analysed using XCMS Online Scripps research tool (ref) for processing metabolomic data.
+The data was converted to the global mzML format and processed using XCMS Online Scripps research tool [19] for processing metabolomic data.
 The tabulated output from this was imported into SIMCA 17 (Umetrics) and principal component analysis (PCA) plots were produced to understand the overall differences in the air samples of the forest environment vs the walled garden.
-Compounds were identified using the NIST library.
+Phytoncide compounds present in the samples were identified using the NIST library.

 Results

-The results of the PCA analysis are shown in figure 1a.
-PCA scores plots are commonly used to look at global changes in sample composition therefore are a good indicator of differences between sample types without identification of particular compounds with 2 components explaining more than 70% of the variance in the 2 sample groups.
-There is a clear difference seen in the overall make of the air in the 2 different environments.
-Figure 1b shows the related loadings plot and shows the masses of the compounds causing the differences seen in the scores plot.
+The results of the PCA analysis are shown in figure 2.
+PCA scores plots are commonly used to look at global changes in sample composition therefore are a good indicator of differences between sample types without identification of particular compounds.
+In this case 2 components explained more than 70% of the variance in the 2 sample groups and a clear difference is seen in the overall make of the air in the 2 different environments.
 There was good reproducibility found between the replicate samples which gave confidence in the sampling method and the reduced time for sample collection.

-Table 2 lists the most common NVOC’s found in the forest air samples.
+Figure 2 PCA plot of the global metabolic profile of the two different air types.
+Forest air vs control air.

+A PCA allows an untargeted approach to data analysis however the presence of particular compounds including terpenes and terpenoids was also of interest to this study.
+The forest air data was mined for these compounds which were identified using the NIST library.
+The most abundant compounds found in the forest air which were not present in the control air samples are listed in Table 2.